Still got questions?

 It’s best to arrange travel insurance before you depart your country of origin.
 If you’d like assistance arranging insurance cover, please get in touch.

 In most countries we visit, there are private, Western-style hospitals or medical centres.
-If you have any medical issues, your leader can contact our local operational office to find you the best and closest medical assistance.

-If you become unwell on the trip, we also recommended contacting your travel insurance provider who'll offer assistance and advice on policy coverage.
-They also usually have a recommended medical centre or hospital with English-speaking medical staff.
+If you have any medical issues or become unwell during the trip, your leader can contact our local office to find you the best and closest medical assistance.
+We also recommend contacting your travel insurance provider who'll offer assistance and advice on policy coverage.
+They usually have a recommended medical centre or hospital with English-speaking medical staff.

-If you’re travelling with any medicine that needs to be refrigerated, you must let us know when booking.
+If you’re travelling with medicine that needs to be refrigerated, you must let us know when booking.

 Your leader will advise you on the safety of drinking local tap water.
 For destinations where it’s unsafe, we recommend that you pack water purification tablets rather than buying bottled water (it’s better for the environment).
 We also recommend bringing a reusable water bottle to refill at hotels and restaurants.